WeiShengL/LHC-e-trigger/README.md

 Models are trained using simulated data which is given by University College London Department of Physics and Astronomy.

+A brief summary of the project is included in "*summary.docx*"

 # Author
 - Wei Sheng Lai